-If an individual discloses prohibited conduct to any responsible employee, the responsible employee must report to the Title IX Coordinator all relevant details about the alleged sexual misconduct.
+If an individual discloses Prohibited Conduct to any responsible employee, the responsible employee must report to the Title IX Coordinator all relevant details about the alleged conduct.
 At campus, the following are responsible employees:

 - Title IX Deputies

 - Staff members with a supervisory or managerial role, who do not have legally protected confidentiality

 - Security Officers

-- Residential Life Coordinators
+- · Residential Life Coordinators

 - Resident Associates

 - Coaches

 - Employee Relations consultants

 - Faculty members who supervise a research laboratory or group, or who have administrative responsibilities.